NicholasRebello/rebello.dev/privacy.markdown

 ## Data Breaches
 A data breach is an event which leads to the accidental, or unlawful, destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored or otherwise processed.
 A data breach will be reported to the relevant supervisory authority.
 All breaches of data will be disclosed publicly.

-Remember, you don't need to have something to hide to care about your privacy.